 Liturgy and music reflecting the breadth and depth of the Episcopal tradition, with Scripture, sermon, hymns, and choral anthems.
 Worship in person or online at saintmarks.org/livestream — also streams simultaneously at facebook.com/SaintMarksSeattle and at youtube.com/c/SaintMarksEpiscopalCathedralSeattle/

 Open to anyone interested in the family disease of alcoholism.
 Some groups invite members of the professional community to hear how the Al-Anon program aids in recovery.
-Families, Friends, and Observers Welcome.
-Located at Saint Marks Cathedral.
-Use administration office entrance. meets in second floor conference room.
-On holidays meets at All Pilgrims Church, entrance on 10th Ave.
-Currently meeting in Cathedral House Room 210, at 12 p.m. every Monday.
-NOTE: On holidays when the cathedral offices are closed, or … Read More
+Families Friends and Observers Welcome.
+Located at St Marks Cathedral.
+Use the administrative office entrance, and go upstairs to the second floor conference room.
+On holiday Mondays we meet on Zoom only.
+Meeting is now in person NOTE: On holidays when the cathedral offices are closed, or on rare occasions when there is … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
 Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 The service lasts approximately 30 minutes.
 Learn more here.
 Join online using this Zoom link.

-EVERY TUESDAY, 12–1:30 P.M., online via Zoom only Please note that Bible Study will be on hiatus for the month of August.
-This group provides a weekly conversation around the scripture readings for the following Sunday.
+EVERY TUESDAY, 12–1:30 P.M., online via Zoom only This group provides a weekly conversation around the scripture readings for the following Sunday.
 Each week a discussion is facilitated by rotating guest leaders, and lively conversation ensues as people share their thoughts about the lessons.
-The group meets from 12–1:30 p.m. for study and prayer over the lectionary, led by a rotating member of the cathedral staff … Read More
+The group meets from 12–1:30 p.m. for study and prayer over the lectionary, led by a rotating member of the cathedral staff and clergy.
+(Join early at 11:30 for social time and chat.)
+Contact biblestudy@saintmarks.org for more … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
 Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 The service lasts approximately 30 minutes.
 Learn more here.
 Join online using this Zoom link.